Thenlie/mdnman/lib/javascript/global_objects/iterator/iterator/index.md

 ### Subclassing Iterator

 The following example defines a custom data structure, `Range`, which allows iteration.
-The simplest way to make an object iterable is to provide an [`[Symbol.iterator]()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) method in the form of a generator function:
+To make an object iterable, we can provide an [`[Symbol.iterator]()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) method in the form of a generator function:

 ```js
 class Range {